Keysie27/Keysie27/README.md

-# 👋🏼 Welcome to my GitHub profile 🚀
+# 👋🏼 Welcome to my GitHub profile

-**If you share my passion for continuous learning, science and technology, feel free to connect with me** 🌟
+**If you share my passion for continuous learning, science and technology, feel free to connect with me!** 🚀

 ---